RHS Growing Guides

 Mulching

-Apply a thick layer of mulch, such as well-rotted manure or garden compost, to help hold moisture in the soil and deter weeds.
-Just be sure to leave a small gap around the base of the stem.
+Apply a thick layer of mulch, such as well-rotted manure or garden compost, to help hold moisture in the soil and reduce the need for watering.
+This will also help to suppress weeds.
+Just be sure to leave a small gap around the base of the stems.

 Feeding